I. Pinterest Inspiration Board

 After your website is complete, in our post-design lesson I’ll walk you through creating an account and choosing a Squarespace plan.
 Then we’ll get the website switched over from my account to yours.

-Tip 2.
-You’ll want to ensure all your content is prepared before your design start date; I really can’t stress this enough!
-Creating a website in 1 week is only possible when content is ready prior to the start date.
+2. You’ll want to ensure all your content is prepared before your design start date; I really can’t stress this enough!
+Creating a website is only possible when content is ready prior to the start date.

-Tip 3.
-It’s best to set aside a little time during that 1 week we’ll be designing your website to give yourself a chance to respond to emails, give feedback and request edits.
+3. It’s best to set aside a little time while I will be designing your website to give yourself a chance to respond to emails, give feedback and request edits.
 Accidentally picked a design date that you’ll be traveling during, or you know will be very busy?There is a possibility of rebooking your design date within a certain time frame.

-Tip 5.
-Want to pick the brain of someone with plenty of online business experience?
-I’m all yours for that one week and I’d love to help you with any questions you may have!
+4. Want to pick the brain of someone with plenty of online business experience?
+I’m all yours for that design time and I’d love to help you with any questions you may have!

 ...
 So, what’s next ?